Sonia-96/MyStudyNotes/Network & Security/Network.md

 <img src="./assets/image-20230212085420349.png" alt="image-20230212085420349" style="zoom:80%;" />

-In GBN protocol, an acknowledged packet wih a sequence number n will be taken to be a cumulative acknowledgement, indicating that packets with a sequence numver <= n are all receivec.
+In GBN protocol, an acknowledged packet wih a sequence number n will be taken to be a cumulative acknowledgement, indicating that packets with a sequence numver <= n are all received.
 However, if a packet is not ACKed after the timeout, then all the packets after its sequence number need to be retransmitted.
 This causes many unnecassary retransmissions.

 #### Selective Repeat (SR)

 Based on GBN, SR only retransmits un-ACKed packets.
-The receiver will acknowledge acorrectly received packet whether or not it is in order.
+The receiver will acknowledge correctly received packet whether or not it is in order.
 The out-of-order packets will be buffered until the missing packet is received, at which point these packets can be delivered to the upper layer.

 <img src="./assets/image-20230212132128360.png" alt="image-20230212132128360" style="zoom:80%;" />